This article discusses the past, present, and future of brand research. We begin by

 Michael Haenlein, Mary Jo Bitner, Ajay K. Kohli, Katherine N. Lemon, David Reibstein (2021), Guest Editorial: Responsible Research in Marketing Journal of the Academy of Marketing Science 50, 8-12.

 Suneal Bedi and David Reibstein (2021), Damaged Damages: Errors in Patent and False Advertising Litigation, Alabama Law Review, 73, pp. 385-436.

 Winston Wei Dou, Yan Ji, David Reibstein, Wei Wu (2021), Inalienable Customer Capital, Corporate Liquidity, and Stock Returns, Journal of Finance, 1 (76).

-Leonard L. Berry, David Reibstein, Frank Wijen, Luk Van Wassenhove, Chris Voss, Anders Gustafsson, Ann Vereecke, Ruth Bolton (Under Review), Encouraging Business Scholars to Address Issues Facing Society, Association to Advance Collegiate Schools of Business (AACSB).
+Leonard L. Berry, David Reibstein, Frank Wijen, Luk Van Wassenhove, Chris Voss, Anders Gustafsson, Ann Vereecke, Ruth Bolton, Encouraging Business Scholars to Address Issues Facing Society, Association to Advance Collegiate Schools of Business (AACSB), February 8, 2021.

 David Reibstein and Suneal Bedi, Measuring Trademark Dilution by Tarnishment, Indiana Law Journal, Vol. 95(3),

 David Reibstein, Ofer Mintz, Yakov Bart and Peter Lenk (Under Review), Drowning in Metrics: How Managers Select and Trade-off Metrics for Making Marketing Budgetary Decisions.